Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Implement of MMPDE-Net

-In traditional numerical methods, the role of the monitor function is to guide the movement of the mesh points so that the mesh points are concentrated where the value of the monitor function is large.
-Therefore, we expect that in regions where the solution is more complex, e.g., where the gradient of the solution is larger, the larger the value of the monitor function will be in this region.
-Then, we can take the monitor function as $w(\xi,\eta) = (1+(\lvert \nabla u(\xi,\eta) \rvert)^2)^{\frac{1}{2}}$.
-Additionally, in constructing the monitor function, since MMPDE-Net is independent of solving the equations, we need to know some prior knowledge about the solution, e.g., either by constructing the exact solution or by obtaining the reference solution in some way.

-When dealing with boundary conditions, instead of constructing loss terms for the boundary conditions as in PINN, we utilize the enforcement of boundary conditions (\cite{yang2022power},\cite{lyu2020enforcing}).

-When building the network framework, we use the most commonly used fully connected neural networks.
-Now, assuming that the sampled training point is $\left\{(\xi_i,\eta_i)\right\}_{i=1}^{M}$, then the loss function of the MMPDE can be given.
+In traditional numerical methods, the role of the monitor function is to guide the movement of the mesh points so that they are concentrated in the region where the monitor function is large.
+As mentioned in Section \ref{sec:Problem formulation}, the solution $\bu(\bx)$ considered in this paper varies greatly in a certain subregion of $\Omega$, therefore the monitor function can be defined empirically as the function of $\bu$, the derivatives of $\bu$ and/or the second derivatives of $\bu$ (\cite{huang1994moving},\cite{ren-wang},\cite{he2009numerical}), e.g., Eq \eqref{eq:2d_monitorfunction}.
+When dealing with boundary conditions, instead of adding loss terms of the boundary conditions as in PINN, we utilize the enforcement approach(\cite{YANG202314},\cite{lyu2020enforcing}).
+The fully connected neural networks is employed as our network architecture.
+We assume that the sampled training points are $\left\{(\xi_i,\eta_i)\right\}_{i=1}^{M}$, then the loss function of the MMPDE is given by

-Algorithm \ref{alg:MMPDE-Net} gives the details of MMPDE-Net in computing a two-dimensional problem, and Fig.\ref{fig:MMPDE-Net} gives a flowchart of the computational process.
+The method Adam is used to optimize the loss function (Eq \eqref{eq:MMPDE_loss}) in the training of MMPDE-Net.
+Then, MMPDE-Net is described in Algorithm \ref{alg:MMPDE-Net} for the two-dimensional problem, and a flowchart of the computational process is given in Fig \ref{fig:MMPDE-Net}.

-In Fig.\ref{fig:wang_Fig2_a}, we input sampling points from a uniform mesh into MMPDE-Net, the analytic solution is $u=ce^{-c^2{(x^2+y^2)}}$, and the monitoring function is $w = (1+u^2)^{\frac{1}{2}}$.
-The output of MMPDE-Net for c = 5, 10, 50, 100 are shown in the figure.
-It can be seen that according to the monitoring function, the distribution of sampling points is clearly more concentrated where the solution is large.
-In Fig.\ref{fig:wgrad}, we still fed MMPDE-Net with sampling points from a uniform grid, but changed the form of the monitor function to make it more complex, but Fig.\ref{fig:wgrad} proves that MMPDE-Net still got the desired results.
+Now we consider the solution function $u=ce^{-c^2{(x^2+y^2)}}$ and the monitor function $w = (1+u^2)^{\frac{1}{2}}$.
+The uniform sampling points are input into MMPDE-Net.
+The output of MMPDE-Net for $c = 5, 10, 50, 100$ are shown in Fig \ref{fig:wang_Fig2_a}.
+It can be seen the distribution of sampling points is clearly more concentrated on the place where the function value is large, which is due to the effect of the monitor function.
+In Fig \ref{fig:wgrad}, we consider function $u= e^{-(4x^2 + 9y^2 - 1)^2}$.
+It is obvious to see that the gradient of solution is important and the monitor function is taken as $w = (1+(\lvert \nabla u \rvert)^2)^{\frac{1}{2}}$.
+The gradient of $u$ and the distribution of sampling points are shown in Fig \ref{fig:wgrad}.